Implants vs. Dentures

 The fact is, dealing with tooth loss or damaged teeth is not easy.
 Having one or more missing teeth can take away your beautiful smile, your ability to chew properly, or even your ability to talk freely as you used to.
 Moreover, it can affect your confidence in social circumstances, which can lead to further stress.
 Fortunately, you do not have to endure the shame or discomfort of having missing teeth any longer.

 The good news is that modern advancements in dental technology have reached a point where you can essentially get a new set of teeth within a year – all without having to go through multiple channels.
 Dental restoration options these days include bridges, dentures, and dental implants.
-These restorations can help improve both the appearance and the function of your smile, allowing you to share it with the world with confidence once more.
+Implant dentistry restorations can help improve both the appearance and the function of your smile, allowing you to share it with the world with confidence once more.

 Benefits of Dental Implants and Dentures